SAME-Project/same-project/docs/docs/getting-started/platforms/setting-up-pachyderm.md

 same init
 ```

-Test the suggested container image against the requirements.txt and your notebook's imports:
+Test the suggested container image against the requirements.txt and your notebook's imports (optional, requires Docker):
 ```
-same verify # (optional)
+same verify
 ```

 Deploy the notebook as a pipeline to Pachyderm: